tdkhanhvu/ComputerVisionRestAPI/README.md

 **4. Replace the Pillow library used**

 I used the Pillow library to convert the data sent to the server into an image.
 Nevertheless, I had some trouble trying to package this project into a Docker image.
 It took me a few hours to troubleshoot this problem, and fortunately, I managed to find a sample Dockerfile on a Github repository listing the necessary dependencies to build Pillow.
+Hence, I also need to split the requirements.txt into a separate file for Docker to move Pillow to Dockerfile.

 The same problem did not occur when installing using Conda locally or Pip on Heroku web page.

 **5. Reduce the size of the Docker image and optimize the Dockerfile**